-There are so many different places to visit in New Zealand and our beaches have some spectacular scenery where you can really capture the beauty of the New Zealand coastline.
-The Rotorua Canopy Tours team love going to explore new beaches for a surf, swim or just a walk with their dogs and they put together their top 8 beaches to visit in New Zealand:
+There are so many different beaches to visit in New Zealand and majority of our beaches really capture the beauty of our county's coastline.
+The Rotorua Canopy Tours team love exploring our best New Zealand beaches to enjoy a surf, swim or a leisurely walk with their dogs - they have put together their top 8 best New Zealand beaches they think are the top things to do in New Zealand.

 1. Taputopotu Bay, Cape Reinga

-Taputopotu Beach is at the top of the North Island located in it's own cosy bay.
-You can swim in the lagoon or you can do the walking tracks that take you up to enjoy stunning views looking out over cliffs and the ocean.
-If you have a night or two to spare Moerangi (one of our friendly reservations team) recommends you stay in the Taputopotu campground and watch the stunning sunsets and sunrises.
+The first of our best New Zealand beaches is Taputopotu Beach.
+It is located at the top of the North Island in its own cosy bay.
+You can swim in the lagoon or enjoy the walking tracks that take you up to spectacular views looking out over cliffs and the ocean.
+If you have a night or two to spare we recommend you stay in the Taputopotu campground where you can watch stunning sunsets and sunrises.

 2. Puheke Beach, Kaitaia

-Puheke beach is off the beaten track making it an awesome place to stop for a surf or swim with potentially the beach to yourself.
-Canopy Tours guide Scott, said the beach is amazing!
-You can enjoy a 40 minute return walk up Puheke hill that takes in the views of the white sandy beaches and crystal clear blue ocean waters of Karikari bay and Puheke bay.
+Puheke beach is one of the best New Zealand beaches that is off the beaten track.
+It's an awesome place to stop for a surf or swim with the potential of having this beat New Zealand beach to yourself.
+Canopy Tours guide Scott, thinks the beach is simply amazing and it's one of his favourite places to take his daughters!
+You can enjoy a 40 minute return walk up Puheke hill that takes in the views of the white sandy beaches and crystal clear blue ocean waters of Karikari Bay and Puheke Bay.

 3. Tawhitokino, South East Auckland

-Tawhitokino regional park is only accessible by boat or around the rocks and over the headland at lowtide.
+Tawhitokino regional park is only accessible by boat or you can adventure around the rocks and over the headland when it's low tide.
 This beach is a slice of New Zealand heaven with pohutakawa trees shading the golden sand, safe swimming spots to cool yourself down and the perfect set up for a picnic with family or friends.
 Tawhitokino is an untouched 1.4 km stretch of pure beauty that you should definitely make the effort to see if you are in or around Auckland.

 4. Makarori Beach, Gisborne

-Just over the hill from Wainui beach and 10km from Gisborne this white sandy beach is ideal for swimmers and surfers.
+One of the best New Zealand beaches is just 10km from Gisborne.
+Over the hill from Wainui beach, this white sandy beach is ideal for swimmers and surfers.
 Canopy Tours guide Spencer spends many of his days off down at Makarori beach enjoying a surf on the stunning right hand break.
-Makarori headland has an amazing walk you can do with fantastic views of Wainui and Makarori beach, and on a clear day you can take in views of Mahia Peninsula further down the coast.
+Makarori headland has an amazing walk you can do with fantastic views of Wainui and Makarori beaches - on a clear day you can take in views of Mahia Peninsula further down the coast.

 On the West Coast, Hokitika Beach is spectacular with the copious amounts of driftwood laying along the rugged beach.
-Guide Shanyn said she couldn't get enough of the sunset views from Hokitika beach.
+Guide SantraeaSantaea can never get enough of the sunset views from Hokitika beach.
 The best time to go would be later in the day so you get the chance to see the beautiful sunsets.
-You can take a dip at the beach but you will need to be careful as the waters can get rough so it is recommended not to go out further than 1 metre of water.
+You can take a dip in the water but you need to be careful as the waters can get rough - it's recommended not to go out any further than 1 metre to keep safe.